2016 Arizona Wildcats football team

 The 2016 Arizona Wildcats football team represented the University of Arizona in the 2016 season.
 The season was the Wildcats's 117th overall, 39th as a member of the Pac-12 Conference, and its sixth within the Pac-12 South Division.
 The team played their home games at Arizona Stadium in Tucson, Arizona for the 88th straight year.
 They were led by fifth-year head coach Rich Rodriguez.
 They finished the season 3–9, 1–8 in Pac-12 play to finish in last place in the South Division.

-Previous season and offseason

-The Arizona Wildcats finished the 2015 season with a 7–6 (3–6 Pac-12) record, fifth in the Pac-12 standings (behind with co-Pac-12 South Champions USC and Utah and behind with UCLA and Arizona State) and as the 2015 New Mexico Bowl Champions.
-Despite a plague of injuries on offense and defense, with over 23 starters missing significant playing time due to injury and 30 freshmen seeing meaningful playing time, head coach Rich Rodriguez led the Wildcats to a 7+ win season for the 2nd time and a bowl game for the 4th time in his 4th as the Arizona head coach.
-The Wildcats concluded their season with an improbable victory at the 2015 New Mexico Bowl against New Mexico; 45–37 victory over the Lobos.

 Preseason

 Draft picks

 The NFL Draft will take place from April 28 through 30, 2016 and will be hosted by the Auditorium Theatre in Chicago, IL.
-The two following members of 2015 Arizona Wildcats football team were selected in the 2016 NFL Draft.
+The two following members of 2015 Arizona Wildcats football team were selected in the 2016 NFL draft.

 Departures

 The Wildcats would lose twenty-one senior football players to graduation as well as two junior football players (Junior linebacker and 2014 Pac-12 Defensive Player of the Year, Scooby Wright and unanimous first team All-American junior wide receiver Cayleb Jones) who would choose to forego their senior season in pursuit of an earlier NFL career.
 The Wildcats would lose six more players from the 2015 team due to various reasons (transfers and withdrawals will be filled out once spring practice occurs).
 Notable departures from the 2015 squad included.